 Storage:

-I store my Quick Marinara Sauce in warm glass bottles or mason jars for 3-4 days in the refrigerator.
-It can also be frozen in air-tight containers.
+I store my Quick Marinara Sauce in warm glass bottles or mason jars in the refrigerator for 3-4 days.
+It can also be frozen in airtight containers for 3 months.

 Quick Marinara Sauce Recipe